Bilateral facial reduction: qualification-free subdifferential calculus and exact duality: A framework for local face lattices

 Recall that the smallest face of a convex set $C$ containing some $x \in C$ is $F_C(x)$, the face of $C$ \emph{generated} by $x$.
 It is the only face with $x$ in its relative interior.
-In this section we develop an analogous notion for facial subspaces, and characterize this facial subspace by using nested normals. \begin{definition}[The generated facial subspace] Given a convex set $C \subseteq \mathbb{R}^n$ with $S \subseteq C$ non-empty, we define the \emph{generated facial subspace} $H_C(S)$ of $C$, generated by $S \subseteq \mathbb{R}^n$, to be the facial subspace that is contained in every other facial subspace in $\mathcal{F}(C;S)$. \end{definition} We show existence and uniqueness for the above definition, starting with a lemma. \begin{lemma}[Facial subspaces are closed under intersections] For $C \subseteq \mathbb{R}^n$ convex and $S \subseteq C$ non-empty, let $U, V \in \mathcal{F}(C; S)$.
-Then $U \cap V \in \mathcal{F}(C;S)$. \end{lemma} \begin{proof}[\hypertarget{loc:facial_subspaces_are_closed_under_intersections.proof}Proof of \Cref{loc:facial_subspaces_are_closed_under_intersections.statement}]
+In this section, we develop an analogous notion for supporting subspaces, and characterize this supporting subspace by using nested normals. \begin{definition}[The generated supporting subspace] Given a convex set $C \subseteq \mathbb{R}^n$ with $S \subseteq C$ non-empty, we define the \emph{generated supporting subspace} $H_C(S)$ of $C$, generated by $S$, to be the supporting subspace that is contained in every other supporting subspace in $\mathcal{F}(C;S)$. \end{definition} We show existence and uniqueness for the above definition, starting with a lemma. \begin{lemma}[Supporting subspaces are closed under intersections] For $C \subseteq \mathbb{R}^n$ convex and $S \subseteq C$ non-empty, let $U, V \in \mathcal{F}(C; S)$.
+Then $U \cap V \in \mathcal{F}(C;S)$. \end{lemma} \begin{proof}[\hypertarget{loc:supporting_subspaces_are_closed_under_intersections.proof}Proof of \Cref{loc:supporting_subspaces_are_closed_under_intersections.statement}]

 The subspace $U \cap V$ is such that